Phlogistique/Haspin/README.md

   support them too, but I don't speak their language so I would need external info.

 The parsers are written with the Parsec library.
-The code does not make use of any GHC extension for the time being, but this could change.
+The code does not make heavy use of any GHC extension for the time being, but this could change.

 This is an early work in progress.
 Nothing really interesting yet.